kappnav/operator/README.md

 ## Adding additional action, sections and status config maps to the operator

 Additional action, sections and status config maps should be added to the `deploy/maps/action`, `deploy/maps/sections` and `deploy/maps/status` folders respectively.
 This supports the same templating language that is used in Helm charts.
 Variables are addressed by their field names in the Kappnav structs.
 For instance, the kubeEnv field from the CR would be addressed as `.Spec.Env.KubeEnv`.
 Action, sections and status config maps will be initially created when a CR is installed.
+The operator automatically adds a `kappnav.io/map-type` label to each of these config maps in order to provide consumers with a reliable way to watch them.

 ## Adding additional logic to the controller